 To date, the Dieback Working Group have organised twelve DIG forums that have each attracted up to 220 guests each from universities, government and non-government agencies, consultants, mining companies, forestry organisations, landcare groups and others.
 DIG has speakers from across the above sectors who are all involved in some way with managing or researching Phytophthora Dieback - so a diverse range of issues relating to the science and management of Phytophthora Dieback are covered.

-Visit our DIG Conference page for more info about the conference.
+Visit our DIG Conference page for more info about the upcoming conference.